jistok/planchecker/README.md

 # Greenplum PlanChecker
-Greenplum PlanChecker parses Greenplum query plans and highlight any potential performance issues.
+Greenplum PlanChecker parses Greenplum query plans and highlights any potential performance issues.

 ## Package
 plan.go contains all the logic for parsing the query plans.